benjaminnarin/pandoc_resume/src/resume.md

 <!-- - Demoed the self-driving wheelchair to the wheelchair manufacturer in Sweden.  -->
 <!-- - Improved uptimes and reliability of the hardware by improving the interfaces written in *C++*, *Python* and *Robot Operating System (ROS)*.  -->
 <!-- - Redesigned the onboard network, reducing cost, complexity and bulkiness while adding wireless connectivity for debugging and remote access. -->
-- Developed a wheelchair serial driver in *C++* and *ROS* streamlining the hardware required to operate the system.
+- Developed a wheelchair serial driver in *C++* and *ROS 1* streamlining the hardware required to operate the system.
 <!-- - The improvements in the networking hardware and implementation of the serial driver greatly reduced the system footprint and brought installation time down from 45 minutes to 5 minutes.  -->
 - Added logging to Go Baby Go Project (low-cost mobility platforms for infants with disabilities) in collaboration with the Kinesiology department, unblocking data collection for on going research.